 - Are there cultural or gender issues that might affect our messaging, particularly about women?

 - Are there any political or military sensitivities we should be aware of?

-- What are the risks associated with engagement with the media?
+- What are the risks associated with media engagement?

 - What are the risks of NOT speaking out?

-- Are there risks for CARE staff, partners or beneficiaries?
+- Are there risks for CARE staff, partners or project participants?
 For example possibility of retribution for speaking about human rights abuses or rapes?

 - Is there a risk of distorting CARE’s image?

 - Does the importance of the message outweigh the risks, or can we mitigate the risks?

 When communicating on a sensitive or high risk context, it is crucial to provide clear and detailed reasoning on why the decision was taken and the communications objectives and aims behind the decision to communicate as well as clear red lines, sensitivities and language to avoid.
 This helps CARE members understand the decision making process, the goals of the decision to communicate and have clear guidance on what they can and cannot say.